google/keep-sorted/README.md

 #### Ignore prefixes

 For some use cases, there are prefix strings that would be best ignored when trying to keep items in an order.
-The argument `ignore_prefixes=…` takes a comma-separated list of prefixes that are ignored for sorting purposes.
+The option `ignore_prefixes=…` takes a comma-separated list of prefixes that are ignored for sorting purposes.
 If the line starts with any or no whitespace followed by one of the listed prefixes, the prefix is treated as the empty string for sorting purposes.